poseidonCore/NodalRequire/README.md

 normal Node.js functionality or behaviours.

 ######FUNCTIONALITY ------------------------------------------------------------------------------------
-NodalRequire attempts to simply find the module that best matches the path.
+-NodalRequire attempts to simply find the module that best matches the path.

-Modules with a relative address starting with an alphanumeric are considered to be node modules.
+-Modules with a relative address starting with an alphanumeric are considered to be node modules.

-Modules with a relative address starting with ./ are search from the origin address folder.
+-Modules with a relative address starting with ./ are search from the origin address folder.

-Modules with a relative address starting with ../ are search from the origin address parent folder.
+-Modules with a relative address starting with ../ are search from the origin address parent folder.

-[##### TODO: Modules with a relative address starting with / are searched from the loader folder. #####]
+-##### TODO: Modules with a relative address starting with / are searched from the loader folder. #####

 The loader address is the address of the page that starts the process.
 The address is formed from 2 parts: